 “It is the same trap that has been used by Mr Griffiths for years.
 I am Mason.
 And I am here for having made a fire to cook while on land owned by Griffiths.
 I was passing through the area but did not believe I was on anyone’s property.
 Liam over there, he was arrested for looking at a girl in the nearby village.
 The girl was Griffiths’ daughter.
 For these terrible crimes, we have been imprisoned for years.
 If my estimation is correct, I have been here for three years.”

 Fitzwilliam was appalled.
 “Why would the magistrate allow such to continue?”

 “The magistrate?
 There is no magistrate, at least none I have ever seen.
+If he does come here, he is paid well to look the other way.
 We are here due to Griffiths’ laws.
 And he pays off the constable and his men, so they are more than happy to do his bidding.”

 “We will see that changes are made, once we return to England.”
 Darcy stated.

 “You will never leave this place.”
 Liam stated.

 Rees entered the barracks once again.
 “I told you to be outside.
 Now get lined up for inspection”